TeamRizu/outfox-wikijs/dev/outfoxonline/guestprofiles.md

 If the `Allow Guests` option is enabled from the Network settings screen, any player who doesn't have a player assigned beforehand is given the option to login to their OutFox Online profile via an Auth code which they can retrieve from their Outfox Online dashboard.

 ![oftokenguests.png](/dev/outfoxonline/oftokenguests.png){.align-center}
+<small>Theme is Simply Love, made by hurtpiggypig and Mad Matt.
+Then converted to SM5 by quietly-turning, but now handled by teej and natano.</small>